ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

  *  @param address 7-bit address (last bit is 1)
  *  @param data    The buffer for receiving
  *  @param length  Number of bytes to read
+ *  @param last    If true, indicates that the transfer contains the last byte
+ *                 to be sent.
  *
  *  @note If the current platform supports multimaster operation the transfer will block until
  *        the peripheral can gain arbitration of the bus and complete the transfer.
 If the